 Gorse Ulex sp.

-Few plants make such an impact on the landscape as flowering gorse, both as colour and scent.
-The latter is a distinctive coconut smell, said to be quite pungent to some individuals, but weak to others.
+Few plants make such an impact on the landscape as flowering gorse, through both its colour and scent.
+The latter is a distinctive coconut and vanilla smell, said to be quite pungent to some individuals, but weak to others.
+The cracking of the seed-pods in hot sunshine is said to sound similar to the clacking calls of stonchats which perch on its sprigs.
 It was voted the County Flower of Belfast.

 Best time to see

 Folklore says you should only kiss your beloved when gorse is in flower.
 The good news is that either common gorse or the closely related western gorse is pretty much in bloom whatever the time of year!
 In fact, a few yellow flowers can generally be seen even in harsh winter months.

 Its peak time, however, is April and May when almost all the plant is covered in bright yellow blossom.

 Before the Industrial Revolution, gorse was valued as a fuel for fires and kilns, as well as baker's ovens.
 After crushing the spines (e.g. in cider mills), gorse also made valuable feeding for stock including cattle and horses in wintertime.